 - Property: Check out this accurate list of restrictions on property types and locations for a low deposit home loan, such as mining towns, high rise units and display homes.

-- Clean credit file: There should be no black marks in your credit history such as late payments on personal loans, credit cards or rent.
+- Clean credit file: There should be no bad marks in your credit history such as late payments on personal loans, credit cards or rent.
 However, some lenders are less strict if you have at least 10% or more as a deposit.

-- Low level of debt: Although you’ll need a good credit file, the general rule for borrowing at a high LVR is ensuring that any unsecured you have such as a personal loan or a credit card doesn’t exceed more than 5% of the purchase price of the property.
+- Low level of debt: Although you’ll need a good credit file, the general rule for borrowing at a high LVR is ensuring that any unsecured you have such as a personal loan or a credit card, doesn’t exceed more than 5% of the purchase price of the property.
 Depending on the lender and your deposit though, showing a history of perfect repayments on these debts can work in your favour.

 Obviously, the bigger your deposit, the more our mortgage brokers can leverage when negotiating an approval.
 On top of that, you’ll have a greater number of lenders available to you.